rburakkorkmaz/chef/README.md

 - Create a recipe steping system with Timer Actor (DONE✅)
 - Simultaneously update duration in step (DONE✅)
 - Add new ways to keep track of duration.
-Use Time Delayed Send Message in Timer Actor with counter logic (counter indivual small piece of elapsed time)
+Use Time Delayed Send Message in Timer Actor with counter logic (counter indivual small piece of elapsed time) (Worse than while loop approach so I skip this step)
 - Refactor Chef Actor main event with self messages
 - Refactor all local variables to property nodes or private data
 - Implement State Machine to Chef actor event.
 Make sure you encapsulate state classes.